 Thus, by using the URL of an element, website or webpage we can build our own IFrame.

 Using Embed Links:

 Most third-party content websites allow you to share their content by embedding their content.
-To that extent, most of them allow users to copy a pre-built IFrame code and copy it into the Text editor of WordPress.
+To that extent, most of them allow users to copy a pre-built IFrame code and copy it into the WordPress editor.

 Embedding becomes much easier in this fashion and almost any beginner can use this method easily.

 The basic process for this is identical to almost every popular content based website.
-For an example, lets use a Youtube video as it is one of the most popular form of Embedded content.
+For example, let’s use a Youtube video as it is one of the most popular forms of Embedded content.
 We will be taking the following video and embedding it onto a page:

-If you want to create an uncustomized iframe, pasting the URL directly to the visual editor builds an iframe automatically.
+If you want to create an uncustomized WordPress IFrame, pasting the URL directly to the visual editor builds an IFrame automatically.

 But if you want to build a customized window, set to your own preferences you can either use the HTML editor and code the parameters to get the desired output.